-The mission has been running for more than four years, beginning in September 2014 over Iraq when the Royal Air Force flew its first combat sorties of the operation.
+The mission has been running for more than six years, beginning in August 2014.

-Air strikes over Syria were first launched December 2015, following approval from the British Government.
+Airstrikes over Syria were first launched in December 2015, following approval from the British Government.

 History of Operation Shader

-In October 2014, the UK operation extended also to Syria, where the Royal Air Force conducted several surveillance flights.
+In October 2014, the UK operation extended to Syria, where the RAF conducted several surveillance flights.
 MQ-9 Reaper drones based in Cyprus were responsible for 30% of aerial surveillance over Syria.

-Tornado jets have been involved since the beginning of the mission.
-Typhoon aircraft joined the operation in late 2015, when Parliament voted to extend the air campaign against Daesh to Syria.
+Typhoon aircraft joined the operation in late 2015 when Parliament voted to extend the air campaign against Daesh to Syria.